Ben Thomson (physician)

 Benjamin Kervin Alan Thomson is a Canadian nephrologist and educator known for his work in improving healthcare delivery.
 He has contributed to developing educational programs for Indigenous communities in Ontario, establishing healthcare facilities in Uganda, and enhancing medical infrastructure in Gaza.
 Thomson is the founder of the Keys of Health Fellowship and co-founder of EmpowerGaza, initiatives aimed at supporting local healthcare systems in marginalized regions.
-In 2023, he was temporarily suspended after posting on social media advocating for Palestinians in Gaza; he has filed a lawsuit for defamation.
+In 2023, after he made social media posts relating to the Gaza war, both Thomson and the hospital he worked at received anonymous threats of violence.
+As a result, Thomson was forced to flee his home, and his hospital temporarily suspended him due to safety concerns.
+Thomson has since sued the hospital.

 Early life and education

 Thomson completed his medical education at the National University of Ireland, Cork, followed by an Internal Medicine Clinical Fellowship at the University of Calgary.
 He then specialized in nephrology and completed an M.Sc. in Medical Biophysics at Western University.

 Career

 Thomson began his academic career as an adjunct professor in the Division of Nephrology at Western University.
 He later joined Queen's University's Department of Medicine, where he became an associate professor in medicine and served as the medical director for home dialysis, where he led a 289% growth in the program over three years.

 Since 2019, Thomson has been an attending physician at Mackenzie Health in the Division of Nephrology, providing care to both outpatient and inpatient nephrology patients.

 Since 2013, Thomson has lectured at the Islamic University of Gaza (IUG) Medical School on nephrology and internal medicine, adapting the curriculum to address the challenges of resource-limited, conflict-affected settings.